pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

     :language: postgresql
     :linenos:

-A function can be created for the same task. this will be helpfun when the table has more than one city.
+A function can be created for the same task.
+This will be help when when the table has more than one city.

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql